cran/roadoi/README.md

 `year`|Year published.
 `updated`|Time when the data for this resource was last updated.
 `non_compliant`|Lists other full-text resources that are not hosted by either publishers or repositories.
+`authors`|Lists authors (if available)

-The columns  `best_oa_location` and  `oa_locations` are list-columns that contain useful metadata about the OA sources found by oaDOI.
+The columns  `best_oa_location` and  `oa_locations` are list-columns that contain useful metadata about the OA sources found by Unpaywall.
 These are

 **Column**|**Description**
 |:------------|:----------------------------------------------
-`evidence`|How the OA location was found and is characterized by oaDOI?
+`evidence`|How the OA location was found and is characterized by Unpaywall?
 `host_type`|OA full-text provided by `publisher` or `repository`.
 `license`|The license under which this copy is published `url`|The URL where you can find this OA copy.